Reach your potential and learn to effect positive change in health policy with a PhD in Health Servicesdegree.

 Discover how to evaluate the efficiency and effectiveness of healthcare policy, broaden your knowledge of healthcare ethics and law, and engage in scientific inquiry to advance research and practice in health services.
 With this online PhD in Health Services degree, you can also prepare to meet the challenges of today’s healthcare system and lead and inform dialogue about key health services issues—meaning you’ll be equipped with the tools you need to create positive social change as you change your world and the world of those around you.

-Walden’s PhD in Health Services program offers a variety of specializations to help you meet your personal and professional goals:
+Walden’s PhD in Health Services program offers a variety of specializations to help you meet your personal and professional goals.
+Learn more about each specialization and its related curriculum:

 Walden’s PhD in Health Services program can prepare you for a leadership position at the forefront of the design and delivery of cutting-edge health services in both the private and public sectors.
 Choose from career options in the following areas: